Hermann-web/blog/docs/blog/posts/software-and-tools/sgbd/mongodb-atlas/access-mongodb-atlas-locally-through-cli.md

 For more details on installing `mongosh`, refer to the MongoDB documentation [^mongosh-install].

+I figured later on i can install mongodb database tools in a Dockerfile like proposed [here](https://stackoverflow.com/questions/67897212/how-to-install-mongodb-database-tools-in-a-dockerfile)

 ## Access a dababase from cli
 I assume you have a MongoDB deployment to connect to.
 You can use a free cloud-hosted deployment like MongoDB Atlas or run a local MongoDB deployment.